Explicit F\"ollmer--Schweizer decomposition and discretization with jump correction in exponential L\'evy models: Introduction

 There are many works interested in finding an explicit representation for the FS decomposition and the LRM strategy in the semimartingale framework (see, e.g., \cite{AS15, GOR14, HKK06, KP10, Ta10}).
-In the exponential L\'evy setting and in the case of a European type option $H = g(S_T)$, Hubalek et al. \cite{HKK06} assumed that the function $g$ can be represented as an integral transform of finite complex measures from which one can determine a closed form for the LRM strategy.
+In the exponential L\'evy setting and in the case of a European type option $H = g(S_T)$, Hubalek et al. \cite{HKK06} assumed that the function $g$ can be represented as an integral transform of a finite complex measure from which one can determine a closed form for the LRM strategy.
 The key idea of this approach is the separation of the function $g$ and the underlying price process $S$ by using a kind of inverse Fourier transform.
 An advantage of this method is that one gains much flexibility for choosing the underlying L\'evy process where there is no extra regularity required for the driving process $S$ except some mild integrability.

-As our first main result, \cref{theo:LRM-strategy} below provides a closed form for the LRM strategy $\vartheta^H$ of an $H = g(S_T)$.
-To obtain this result, except of some mild integrability conditions, we neither assume any regularity for the payoff function $g$ nor require any extra condition for the small jump behavior of $X$.
-However, the price one has to pay is the condition that $\mmm$ exists as a true probability measure (see \cref{assum:condition-MMM}) which leads to a constraint for the characteristics of $X$.
+As our first main result, \cref{theo:LRM-strategy} below provides a closed form for the LRM strategy $\vartheta^H$ of a European type option $H = g(S_T)$.
+To obtain this result, except of some mild integrability conditions, we neither assume any regularity for the payoff function $g$ nor require any extra condition for the small jump behavior of $X$ and nor need the presence of the diffusion component.
+Instead of those regularities, we require the condition that $\mmm$ exists as a true probability measure (see \cref{assum:condition-MMM}) which leads to a constraint for the characteristics of $X$.
 This result might be regarded as a counterpart of \cite[Proposition 3.1]{HKK06} in which only the square integrability is required for $S$ while the function $g$ are supposed to be the integral transform of finite complex measures.
 The notation $\mme$ below means the expectation with respect to $\mmm$.